 The larger-than-life-size statues, first conceived in 1988 by Jamey Schmitz ’88, a Taylor student at the time, were the culmination of a six-year effort by artist/sculptor Ken Ryden of Anderson, Ind.
 Two of three statues stand in the midst of a reflection pool, which is in the shape of the Christian fish, Ichthus.
 "The story of Samuel's life deeply touched my own life, and my faith in God has been strengthened," said Ryden.
 "I'm hoping the students will see these narrative figures as universal symbols that apply to their own lives."

-The statues are located north of the Rice Bell Tower behind the Modelle Metcalf Visual Arts Center.
+The statues, The Moment of Truth, Heeding the Call, and Sharing the Word, are located north of the Rice Bell Tower behind the Modelle Metcalf Visual Arts Center.